jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

     i)  Using vim commands replace all occurances of the numbers ```2.6.5``` with ```3.0.0```.
     i)  Using vim to append the packages ```python``` and ```python-dev``` to line 18.
     i)  In the shell script,  ```install-java-8-openjdk.sh```,  using vim insert a comment above each line explaining what the commmand is doing.
-1) In vim using create a shell script named ```chapter-07-created-shell-script.sh``` to run in Ubuntu with the following requirements, you will need to reference chapter 03=07 as well: (resist writing it in notepad)
+1) In vim using create a shell script named ```created-shell-script.sh``` to run in Ubuntu with the following requirements, you will need to reference chapter 03=07 as well: (resist writing it in notepad)
     i) Create a script with the proper shebang on the first line.
     i) Type the command to update package repositories.
     i) type the command to install the ```java 8 openjdk``` and the ```software-properties-common``` package with the flag to auto accept any question.